ubc-systopia/velosiraptor/doc/src/language/parser/units.md

 The unit is the core part of the specification.
-It combines the [state](state.md), the [interface](interface.md) and [translation semantics](translate.md) to build a model of the translation hardware unit.
+It combines the [state](state.md), the [interface](interface.md) and [translation semantics](translate.md) to build a model of the translation hardware unit and how it translates input addresses.

 Note, a complete translation scheme (e.g., an x86 memory management unit) is expressed as a *collection* of units each of which modeling a specific aspect of it (e.g, a page table entry